-In terms of accessing shared PRS accommodation of a decent standard it will be important to build relations with the Environmental Health Department.
+In terms of accessing shared PRS accommodation of a decent standard it will be important to build relations with the Private Rented Services team.

-Local authorities are responsible for ensuring that private rented accommodation, in particular Houses in Multiple Occupation (HMOs), meet at least basic minimum housing and safety standards.
-This particularly applies to HMOs.
-Responsibility for enforcing the law rests with Environmental Health officers.
+Local authorities are responsible for ensuring that private rented accommodation, in particular Houses in Multiple Occupation (HMOs), meet the Repairing Standard which details the basic minimum housing and safety standards.
+HMOs also have additional requirements which they must meet which are set by each local authority.
+Responsibility for enforcing the law rests with local authority.

-A close working relationship with the Environmental Health Department means your scheme will have:
+A close working relationship with the local authority private renting team means your scheme will have:

-- Help with training on the laws covering repairs and housing conditions, and advice on what to look out for when visiting a property. - Guidance on local interpretation of regulations.

-- Access to information and helpful sources regarding the private rented sector. - Assurance for tenants that they can turn to an Environmental Health officer for advice and assistance.
+- Help with training on the laws covering repairs and housing conditions, and advice on what to look out for when visiting a property. - Guidance on local interpretation of regulations. - Access to information and helpful sources regarding the private rented sector. - Assurance for tenants that they can turn to a local authority officer for advice and assistance.

-Environmental Health Departments may also be able to tell you if a landlord has not managed properties well or has not carried out repairs.
+Your local authority may also be able to tell you if a landlord has not managed properties well or has not carried out repairs.